 In his latest 2021 Semper Augustus Letter, Christopher Bloomstran explains why the process of getting and staying rich in investing should be boring.
 Here’s an excerpt from the letter:

 Blackjack is the only casino game where the player can wield an advantage over the house.
 For this, the casino is trained to spot those playing with an edge.
 Once spotted, the card counter is politely, or not so politely, excused from the game.
+If you want to play games to de-stress yourself, you can try fun-filled games like sattaking online.

 Despite being played in a casino, played properly, there is no gambling or speculating when counting cards.
 The counter adjusts bet size and method of play at rare moments when the deck is flush with high cards, particularly when the dealer is in position to go bust.
 In those otherwise less than advantageous moments, which is most, basic strategy involves minimum wagering and nondeviant basic play.